dantleech/blog/content/posts/2023-04-23-self-testing.md

 Currently I have only implemented this approach for diagnostics in Phpactor, but hope to extend it to other similar units to increase the quality and accuracy of the documentation while also reducing the maintenance overhead.

+The code for generating the documentation is a bit clunky and could be improved and I'm unsure yet as to how much the concept can be _generalized_, but even if it takes an hour or two to write the generator, it's time well invested as it cuts the time required to implement new code units in half.